-Unless otherwise explicitly agreed and documented in at least email format, payment (including travel costs*, if pertinent) is in full at the end of each session – either in cash or by cheque.
-You will be provided with a receipted invoice.
+Unless otherwise explicitly agreed and documented in at least email format, payment (including travel costs*, if pertinent) is in full at the end of each session – either in cash, by cheque or, where specifically agreed, bank transfer.
+You will be provided with a receipted invoice where appropriate.

-Should you need to cancel or reschedule a session, failure to inform me at least 12 hours in advance will render you liable to a cancellation fee of £12 (£10 + VAT@20%).
+Should you need to cancel or reschedule a session, failure to inform me at least 12 hours in advance will render you liable to a cancellation fee of £12.
 Subject to your mitigating circumstances, I reserve the right to waive the cancellation fee at my discretion and without prejudice to my rights.

-*If I travel to your premises in the immediate Shipley/Bradford/east Leeds area, I charge an additional £12 (£10 + VAT@20%) to cover each half hour of travelling time, plus 54p (45p + VAT@20%) per mile there and back for mileage costs.
+*If I travel to your premises in the immediate Shipley/Bradford/east Leeds area, I charge an additional £6 to cover each half hour of travelling time, plus 45p per mile there and back for mileage costs.
 If you wish me to come to your premises beyond this immediate area, please get in touch via the Contact page to discuss this.

 Please read the applicable sections of my Terms of Business for full details of my expectations and contractual conditions.